tigerfarm/notifyweb/README.md

 ````
 In a web browser, goto the [link](http://localhost:8000/)
 ````
-Enter an Identity such as dave.
+Enter an Identity such as "davew".
 Click "Get Firebase FCM message token".
 The token is displayed.
 Click "Create Twilio Notify binding".